jianshen92/stanford-car-grab-challenge/README.md

 * Transfer Learning from model trained with **ImageNet images** to **Mixed-Up Stanford Car's dataset**.
 * Transfer Learning from model trained with **Mixed-Up Stanford Car's dataset** to **vanilla Stanford Car's dataset**.

-4. Training data are **augmented** with several permutation to improve variety of the dataset.
+4. Training data are **augmented** with several transformations to improve variety of the dataset.
 This helps model to generalize better.
-Details of data augmentation are explained in the *model_training.ipynb* notebook.
+Details of data augmentation are explained in the *Stanford Car Model Training.ipynb* notebook.

-5. Image with **higher resolution** trains better model.
-However that comes at a cost of training time.
+5. Images with **higher resolution** train better model.
+However that comes with the expense of training time.
 Due to time constraint I am not able to train images with higher resolution than 299x299.

-6. Training with image **squished** to target resolution trains better model.
+6. Training with images **squished** to target resolution train better model.
 Automatic cropping risks deleting important features that are out of the cropping boundary.
 Padding introduce artefacts that lowers the training accuracy.
 Squished Image preserve most features, except in the scenario where the model/make of a car is mostly determined by the width:height ratio (aspect ratio) of a car.

 7. Instead of using squared Image, I have experimented on resizing the dataset to **rectangular image** with 16:9 and 4:3 aspect ratios.
-The aim is to preserve features that is determined by the asepct ratio of a car.
+The aim is to preserve features that is determined by the aspect ratio of a car.
 It shows a slight increase in accuracy (0.3%).
 However, this is only achievable because of the dataset provided are mostly in landscape.

-8. Considering most **Grab** users are **mobile**, image taken are usually in portrait.
+8. Considering most **Grab** users are **mobile**, images taken are usually in portrait.
 Resizing a portrait image to landscape will severely distort the features of a car.
-Therefore, I have decided not to select rectangular model as our final model.
+Therefore, I have decided not to select a "rectangular" model as our final model.

-9. Training with images cropped with **bounding box** works significantly worse.
-The model trained is not able to distinguish the noise in the background and feature in the foreground in the test dataset.
+9. Training with images cropped with **bounding box** produces significantly worse results.
+The model trained was not able to distinguish the noise in the background and the car in the foreground well enough in the test dataset.

 10. Augmenting data with **[mixup](https://arxiv.org/abs/1710.09412)** yields over 2-3% increase of accuracy.